staerk-ha-addons/repository-edge/technitium-dns/DOCS.md

 ### 🎯 Best Practices

-This add-on is designed to be your primary DNS server, acting as a secure forwarding DNS server that queries external DNS providers using encrypted protocols (DoH, DoT, or DoQ).
+This add-on is designed to be your primary DNS server, acting as a secure forwarding DNS server that queries external DNS providers using encrypted protocols (DoH or DoT).

 Recommended setup: